wilsonsfh/tp/docs/DeveloperGuide.md

 4. Command input should be case-insensitive and provide informative error messages on incorrect format.
 5. Should recover the last known good state if the app crashes unexpectedly.
 6. Should allow real-time UI refresh when task status or due date is updated.
-7. Should complete most task operations (e.g., add, delete, update) within 200ms.
+7. Should complete most operations (e.g., add, delete, update) within 200ms.
 8. Should retrieve and display 1000 records within 1.5s.
 9. Should not allow duplicate tasks to be added for a person.
+10. Should not allow duplicate persons.
-10. Should highlight invalid commands with contextual prompts and guide users on correct input format.
+11. Should highlight invalid commands with contextual prompts and guide users on correct input format.
-11. Should ensure extensibility of task logic by modularizing task parser, validator, and model layers.
+12. Should ensure extensibility of task logic by modularizing command parser, validator, and model layers.
-12. Should keep memory usage under 200MB during peak load.
+13. Should keep memory usage under 200MB during peak load.

 ### Glossary